-Each year, the Garden in Every School[®] Program awards either a \$4,500 grant per school for up to four schools for the establishment of a new water-wise garden or a \$1,000 mini-grant to participating schools to support the sustainability of existing gardens.
-Due to the COVID-19 pandemic, the installation of schools gardens were placed on hold.
+Each year, the Garden in Every School Program awards either a \$4,500 grant per school for up to four schools for the establishment of a new water-wise garden or a \$1,000 mini-grant to participating schools to support the sustainability of existing gardens.
+Due to the COVID-19 pandemic, the program was put on hold through FY 2021.
 Activity will resume in FY 2022.